 The main benefits of fiber in the diet:

-Fiber in the diet helps us not to overeat, because it quickly fills the stomach.
+The fiber in the diet helps us not to overeat because it quickly fills the stomach.
 For example, you can eat a lot of mashed potatoes with meat.
-But a lot of cabbage salad will definitely not fit in you.
+But a lot of cabbage salad will definitely not fit you.

 Fiber is divided into soluble and insoluble.
 As a rule, one product contains both types of fiber at the same time.

 Soluble fiber is processed (fermented) by bacteria in the large intestine and therefore contributes to the proper intestinal microflora with a predominance of “good” bacteria.
-It is contained mainly in: vegetables, fruits, whole grain products, root vegetables (except potatoes — there it is only in the peel).
+It is contained mainly in vegetables, fruits, whole grain products, and root vegetables (except potatoes — there it is only in the peel).

 Insoluble fiber is contained only in whole-grain products (that’s why you don’t need to completely remove all cereals from the diet!).
-Fiber of this type is almost not fermented by bacteria, but plays a huge role for timely and regular bowel emptying.
+The fiber of this type is almost not fermented by bacteria but plays a huge role in timely and regular bowel emptying.